The Pros and Cons of Septic Systems

 Con: Routine maintenance

 Yes, septic tanks are often inexpensive, but keep in mind that they need to receive maintenance routinely.
 We recommend that you get your septic system maintained every 6 months!
-If your septic system ever gets backed up, you’d have to consider pumping as well.

 With proper maintenance and care, your septic system will rarely need to be replaced!
 Septic systems can last anywhere from 20 up to 40 years!